-STT Communications, or one of its wholly owned subsidiaries, will purchase approximately 915,600 of the shares to be sold in this offering pursuant to contractual rights granted to STT Communications in connection with our combination and financing transactions in December 2002.
-Subject to compliance with the Hart-Scott-Rodino Anti-trust Improvements Act of 1976, STT Communications will purchase additional shares of common stock in an amount that allows STT Communications to maintain its current percentage ownership of Equinix of approximately 34% (assuming conversion of all outstanding convertible secured notes and exercise of its outstanding options and warrants).
+STT Communications, or one of its wholly owned subsidiaries, will purchase approximately 1,535,948 of the shares to be sold in this offering pursuant to contractual rights granted to STT Communications in connection with our combination and financing transactions in December 2002.
+If the underwriters exercise their over-allotment option in full, STT Communications may purchase 349,780 additional shares of common stock to allow STT Communications to maintain its current percentage ownership of Equinix of approximately 34% (assuming conversion of all outstanding convertible secured notes and exercise of its outstanding options and warrants).
+The 349,780 shares would be in addition to the 675,000 shares reserved for the over-allotment option.